Related videos:

 Projections indicate an additional contraction of the Cuban GDP by 7.2% in 2026, in a country whose economy has already experienced a decline of 23% since 2019.

-Serpost expressed regret for the inconveniences caused to its customers and reaffirmed its commitment to keeping them informed about any related updates.
+Serpost expressed regret for the inconvenience caused to its customers and reaffirmed its commitment to keep them informed about any related updates.

 Filed under: